This is Laura. When she was 28, she was given the news that she had melanoma skin cancer

 Seek shade and be mindful of UV levels

-Find a sun cream that has high UVA and UVB protection and reapply at least every two hours, or more often if you’re in and out of water or engaging in activities that cause sweating or rubbing off of sun cream.
+Find the best sun cream that has high UVA and UVB protection and reapply at least every two hours, or more often if you’re in and out of water or engaging in activities that cause sweating or rubbing off of sun cream.

 Kiehl’s Ultra Light Daily UV Defense SPF50